gosexy/gosexy.org/markdown/getting-started/index.md

 )
 ```

-The above code does not depend on the database you are connecting to, if you change the database wrapper
+The above code does not depend on the database you are connecting to, in fact, if you change the database wrapper
-eveything would work the same.
+everything would work the same.

 We created wrappers for four databases: **MongoDB**, **MySQL**, **PostgreSQL** and **SQLite3**.